Student Tours for A.P. English Classes: The Monuments of Monumental Writers

 Stratford-upon-Avon and London, England

-well as his last home, which is now a garden with commissioned artwork.
+In Stratford-upon-Avon, you’ll see the childhood home where Shakespeare was born and raised, as well as his last home, which is now a garden filled with commissioned artwork.

 In London, Shakespeare’s Globe is a must-see.
 The incredible 360° auditorium is a reconstruction of the original Elizabethan theatre built in 1599.
-Watching one of Shakespeare's classics from inside the structure is an experience like no other; The gorgeous wooden stage and balcony take audiences back in time as they watch his scripts come to life– and it feels like Shakespeare himself might be watching his actors from backstage!
+Watching one of Shakespeare's classics from inside is an experience like no other.
+The gorgeous wooden stage and balcony transport audiences back in time as they watch his scripts come to life—it feels as if Shakespeare himself might be watching his actors from backstage!

 More Tour Locations for English Classes

-Big cities like Chicago and D.C. are home to many literary sites that can spice up your next student tour.
+Big cities like Chicago and Washington, D.C. are home to many literary sites that can enrich your next student tour.
 After all, these vibrant cities are where many of our most renowned authors put pen to paper!

 Chicago, Illinois

-Celebrating over 400 years of American literature, this the museum features interactive displays on many influential authors, like Emily Dickinson, but also offers more generic writing exhibits that can appeal to any student.
+Celebrating over 400 years of American literature, this museum features interactive displays on many influential authors, like Emily Dickinson, but also offers exhibits that can appeal to any student.
 The “Mind of a Writer” gallery explores the creative process of writing.
-The museum also has plenty of vintage typewriters so that students can experience the original feeling of typing.
+The museum even has vintage typewriters so students can experience the original feeling of typing.

 Washington D.C.

 This museum presents, preserves, and collects the works of American poets.
-A visit to the museum is especially relevant and important today, as reading rates continue to decline and artificial intelligence becomes more commonly used in writing and art.
+A visit is especially relevant today, as reading rates continue to decline and artificial intelligence becomes more commonly used in writing and art.

-The Frederick Douglass National Historic Site was once the home of the influential African American abolitionist and author, and has been restored to how it looked in 1895.
-It showcases Douglass's life, with original furniture and personal belongings.
+The Frederick Douglass National Historic Site was once the home of the influential African American abolitionist and author.
+Restored to its 1895 appearance, the site showcases Douglass's life with original furniture and personal belongings.

 The largest library in the world and a treasure trove of literary resources.
-Often hosts programs, readings, films, and author talks.
+It often hosts programs, readings, films, and author talks.
 The library also holds the Annual National Book Festival in September.

-Homes the world's largest collection of Shakespeare's works, along with rare books, manuscripts, and Renaissance art.
-The library often hosts plays, concerts, and poetry readings.
+Home to the world's largest collection of Shakespeare's works, along with rare books, manuscripts, and Renaissance art.
+The library also hosts plays, concerts, and poetry readings.

-So whether you're rereading The Adventures of Tom Sawyer, wrapping up A Raisin in the Sun for an AP English class, or diving into the world of Shakespeare, these educational opportunities can open a window to the lives of our most beloved authors– nurturing the seed of curiosity planted in the classroom.
+So whether you're rereading The Adventures of Tom Sawyer, wrapping up A Raisin in the Sun for an AP English class, or diving into the world of Shakespeare, these educational opportunities open a window into the lives of our most beloved authors—nurturing the seed of curiosity planted in the classroom.

 Start planning your educational tour to continue the important work of literary education in America and beyond!